teambit/docs/docs/installation.md

 - Sign for a Bit Account[]
 - Install Bit CLI
 - Login to Bit Account
+- Setup Bit Workspace

 ## Sign for a Bit Account

 In order to start using Bit a Bit account is required.
 The Bit account let you create components' collections and join existing collections.
 To sign up for a free Bit account go to [bit.dev](https://bit.dev).

 You can sign with an email or using your github credentials.